 - What responsibilities can I take over as part of career development or building my network/experience?

-- Can you please give me X responsibility (because I think I can do a good job at it or it will develop my experience/network)?
-Many bosses prefer their employees to be proactive.
-If you want responsibilities, ask for them)
+- Can you please give me X responsibility, because I think I can do a good job at it or it will develop my network/experience?

 - What is the highest priority for you?

 - What are lower priority items and what’s the possibility of these being cancelled/postponed indefinitely?